openvinotoolkit/docker_ci/docs/tutorials/OV_docker_VScode.md

 Intel® Distribution of OpenVINO™ toolkit is produced from different open source and closed source repositories and components.
 As well OpenVINO has a couple of dependencies which need to be present on your computer.
 Additionally, to install some of them, you need to have root/admin rights.
 This might not be desirable.
 Using Docker and Visual Studio Code integration represents a much cleaner way of development.

-We prepared Dockerfiles for custom development OpenVINO™ from source based on [Ubuntu 18](https://github.com/openvinotoolkit/docker_ci/tree/master/dockerfiles/ubuntu18/build_custom) and [Ubuntu 20](https://github.com/openvinotoolkit/docker_ci/tree/master/dockerfiles/ubuntu20/build_custom).
+We prepared Dockerfiles for custom development of OpenVINO™ from source based on [Ubuntu 18](https://github.com/openvinotoolkit/docker_ci/tree/master/dockerfiles/ubuntu18/build_custom) and [Ubuntu 20](https://github.com/openvinotoolkit/docker_ci/tree/master/dockerfiles/ubuntu20/build_custom).
 They include the following components:

 * [OpenVINO™ Toolkit - Deep Learning Deployment Toolkit repository](https://github.com/openvinotoolkit/openvino)
 * [OpenCV: Open Source Computer Vision Library](https://github.com/opencv/opencv)